pevers/parkiet/TRAINING.md

 [WhisperD-NL](https://github.com/pevers/whisperd-nl) is a fine-tuned version of OpenAI’s whisper-large-v3, trained specifically to preserve Dutch disfluencies and natural speech patterns critical for TTS training.
 It was fine-tuned on the [Corpus Gesproken Nederlands](https://taalmaterialen.ivdnt.org/) (CGN), which contains 900 hours of high-quality Dutch speech.
 The dataset is available for non-commercial use from the Instituut voor Nederlandse Taal (IVDNT).
 WhisperD-NL can be fine-tuned on a RTX 5090 GPU in about 24 hours.
 Our pipeline also runs the [WhisperClean-NL](https://huggingface.co/pevers/whisper-clean-nl) model, which is simply the original whisper-large-v3 model with speaker tags added ([S1], [S2], etc.).
 The speaker tags are extracted using [PyAnnote](https://github.com/pyannote/pyannote-audio).

 Dutch tends to perform well on WER benchmarks, likely because of its similarity to English and the availability of datasets like CGN.
 For smaller languages, building a good disfluency model is more challenging—but even 10 hours of well-annotated data can yield strong results.
-WhisperD-NL was also trained to output speaker tags (`[S1]`, `[S2]`, etc.) and events like `(laugh)`.
+WhisperD-NL was also trained to output speaker tags (`[S1]`, `[S2]`, etc.) and events like `(laughs)`.

 ![WhisperD-NL WER](images/wer.svg)